douglatornell/randopony-tetra/docs/index.rst

 * SQLAlchemy for the database interface layer
 * Bootstrap for responsive layout in the browser

-The app is presently under development for the 2013 season.
+The app was initially deployed for the 2013 season.

 This project is released under a New BSD License.
 Please see LICENSE.txt.